 When the rains rolled into the valley, most things quieted down.
-The Loremaster understood that just thinking that was absurd.
+Vestria understood that just thinking that was absurd.
 Everything was already so slow moving in this place that slowing down seemed… impossible.
 And yet… it still happened.

-The mage was tucked under a large umbrella, with a reclining chair and a long fishing pole that sat near the water’s edge.
+The Flamecaller was tucked under a large umbrella, with a reclining chair and a long fishing pole that sat near the water’s edge.
 He wore a straw hat with an over-sized rim, and he was currently sipping on some kind of warm beverage.

 “Oh, I dunno.
 It’s a rainy day… nothing to do… except talk?”